devtechnica/nullflake/README.md

 # The Null Flake

-Sometimes, when running nixosConfiguration tests, I need to override some input flakes to a flake with just an empty attribute set as an output (secrets etc).
-This is that flake that I use to do the override.
-Feel free to use this flake in your own build process.
+The **Null Flake** is a simple Nix flake designed to provide an empty attribute set as an output.
+It's especially useful for overriding specific inputs, such as secrets, in `nixosConfiguration` tests without introducing unnecessary complexity.

+### Why Use the Null Flake?

+When testing NixOS configurations, you might encounter situations where certain inputs need to be overridden with a flake that has no meaningful content (e.g., secrets or sensitive data).
+The Null Flake serves this purpose by providing a placeholder flake that you can easily integrate into your build process.

+### Example Usage

-Here's of usage in a excerpt from a dockerfile used to check build of a nixosConfiguration Flake:
+Below is an example of how to use the Null Flake in a Dockerfile to override an input when checking the build of a NixOS configuration:

 ```bash
 RUN nix --extra-experimental-features flakes --extra-experimental-features nix-command flake lock --override-input sec "github:devtechnica/nullflake?shallow=1"